 2. Goriška Brda

 The vineyards stretch to an altitude of 600 meters.
-Wine produced in the higher altitudes of Brda is known for being harmonious, elegant, with lower alcohol content and higher acidity.
-On the other hand, Wine from the lower parts of the district are fuller, richer, with higher alcohol content.
+The wine produced in the higher altitudes of Brda is known for being harmonious, elegant, with lower alcohol content and higher acidity.
+On the other hand, Wines from the lower parts of the district are fuller, richer, with higher alcohol content.